 The investment universe looks at the world's largest public companies in developed global markets and the Resource Efficiency Factor Score is generated through the Osmosis Model of Resource Efficiency (the "MoRE Model") which calculates scores on a systematic basis using a proprietary resource efficiency valuation metric derived from observed amounts of energy consumed, water use, and waste created relative to revenue generated for each company in the global large cap universe.
-The Resource Efficiency Factor Score is entered into an optimization program as an "alpha score" and third party risk models are used as the risk function.
-The optimizer is programmed to maximize the Resource Efficiency Factor score whilst controlling to the constraints set within the third party risk models (an optimiser in this context is a financial tool used by the Investment Manager to generate investment portfolios subject to multiple risk constraints such as turnover and industry and country exposure).
-The third party risk models used are multi-factor risk models and are used to generate a portfolio with a similar risk profile to that of the Benchmark.
+The Resource Efficiency Factor Score is entered into an optimization program as an "alpha Score" and third-party risk models are used as the risk function.
+The optimizer is programmed to maximize the Resource Efficiency Factor score whilst controlling to the constraints set within the third-party risk models (an optimiser in this context is a financial tool used by an investment manager to generate investment portfolios subject to multiple risk constraints such as turnover and industry and country exposure).
+The third-party risk models used are multi-factor risk models and are used to generate a portfolio with a similar risk profile to that of the Benchmark.
 Typical examples of the common factors controlled for are industry, country and style (growth, value, momentum, etc.).
-Such risk models do not provide discretionary investment management authority to third parties in respect of the assets of the Fund.

 The MoRE Model will analyse the disclosing universe of public companies in the Selection Pool (i.e. those constituents of the Selection Pool that disclose sufficiently on their energy consumption, waste creation and water consumption, in the public domain through their annual reports and sustainability reports; this data is checked for completeness and accuracy and then entered into the Model of Resource Efficiency database making it part of the disclosing universe of stocks).
-This data is checked by the specialist research team at the Investment Manager for completeness and accuracy and then entered into the Model of Resource Efficiency database making it part of the disclosing universe of stocks.
-The specialist research team at the Investment Manager assesses, corrects, normalises and collates resource efficiency data from large corporates as its core function.
+This data is checked by the specialist research team at Osmosis for completeness and accuracy and then entered into the Model of Resource Efficiency database making it part of the disclosing universe of stocks.
+The specialist research team at Osmosis assesses, corrects, normalises and collates resource efficiency data from large corporates as its core function.
 Data runs through a statistical check on both absolute quantities and intensities.
 Significant data variations and anomalies with respect to previous years are automatically selected for manual analysis: annual and semi-annual sustainability reports are then researched to validate or correct the original source information.

 Only companies which disclose on GHG Equivalent Emissions, water consumption and waste generation will be scored.
-These factors are combined and calculated into a Resource Efficiency Factor Score, i.e. for each stock within the universe of companies disclosing environmental and resource efficiency data a unique multi-factor score is calculated.
+These factors are combined and calculated into a Resource Efficiency Factor Score, i.e., for each stock within the universe of companies disclosing environmental and resource efficiency data a unique multi-factor score is calculated.
 The multi-factor score is generated by combining the individual factors of greenhouse gas emissions, water use, and waste generated which are used to quantify a company's resource efficiency.
-The Fund's investment portfolio is deliberately biased towards companies with higher scores thereby increasing the portfolio weights towards greater resource efficiency.
+The Fund's investment portfolio is deliberately biased towards companies with higher scores thereby increasing the portfolio weights towards greater resource efficiency